Kanchisaw03/Digital-agency/DEPLOY_RENDER.md

 The error you're seeing is because Render requires your server to bind to `0.0.0.0` instead of localhost.
 This has been fixed in `backend/server.js`.

+## Quick Fix for Nodemon Issue

+If you're seeing `sh: 1: nodemon: not found` error, this is because:
+1. Nodemon is a development dependency and not available in production
+2. The deployment is trying to run `npm run dev` instead of the production start command

+**Solution:** The package.json has been updated with proper production scripts:
+- `npm run start` - Production server start
+- `npm run render-start` - Render-specific start command
+- `npm run prod` - Alternative production start

 ## Deployment Steps

 ### Option 1: Manual Deployment